online doctor logo

 • If you have a weakened immune system

-• Not practicing safe sex by not using protection such as condoms or dental dams during intercourse
+• Not practicing safe sex by not using protection such as condoms or dental dams during intercourse.

 Most people contract HSV-1, which usually causes cold sores during childhood.
 It spreads when an adult has the virus or cold sore on the tongue or lips and has close contact with a child.
 For example, one way of transmission is by kissing a child.
 Both types of HSV can infect both the mouth and the genitals.
 Once an individual is infected, they will have the herpes simplex virus for the rest of their life.
 Even though the virus is not active, it resides in a group of nerve cells.
 This is primarily why an outbreak can occur at any time.
-However, they are many people who do not experience any symptoms.
+However, there are many people who do not experience any symptoms.

 Common Triggers That Cause Herpes on Tongue